Alexandro1112/driver_controller/README.md

 # pyTerminalproccesosx
 This lib will help you change brightness, output , connecting to wifi-network, bluetooth device.You can use this utility for your python project.
-In the github repository local submodules, install them - not need.
-For start work with this library need install by using
+In the github repository local submodules, install them - not need
-# <i>for windows using other libraries.For example screen-brightness-control pybluez opencv pyaudio and etc.<i>
 # Installation
 <p> git clone https://github.com/Alexandro1112/pyTerminalproccesosx<p>
      <h3>After, import them.
 Explore main abillity this library. <h3>